Ket-Labs/Ket-Labs.github.io/who_we_are.md

 Denis is working on image analysis of neuronal fiber bundles for his thesis work.
 He is utilizing open source programming on daily basis to extract patterns hidden in large data-sets.
 Image processing, statistical modeling, trend discovery and classification of data are the main components of his research.
 *Education:*  PhD Candidate in Physics at The Graduate Center, The City University of New York (CUNY).
 M.A. in Physics from Hunter College of CUNY.

-# Participants from various fields
+## Participants from various fields
-We benefit a lot from out bootcamp participants: current and recent PhD students, Postdocs, and working professionals from CUNY, Columbia, NYU, NYC public library, and others
+We benefit a lot from out bootcamp participants: current and recent PhD students, Postdocs, and working professionals from CUNY, Columbia, NYU, and others

 Out participants work with projects involving